6.4 release notes

 You can create custom edit layouts for the inline editing feature using the Custom edit layout (formerly known as “Simple Edit Layout”) asset.

 The Custom edit layout asset lets you create inline editing experiences for assets that do not offer a native inline editing experience.
 This is useful for template implementations that use a lot of metadata fields and customized paint layouts.

 Once created, you can apply it to an asset using its custom edit layouts screen.

 After that, users can access the “Inline Edit” screen on that asset and edit it using the customized layout.

-Read the Working with custom edit layouts documentation to learn more about custom edit layouts.
+Read the Custom edit layouts documentation to learn more about custom edit layouts.